Should You Sell Back Leave or Take Terminal Leave When You Get Out?

 Well, ultimately that is all up to you and your personal situation.
 Is your unit deploying, do you hate your boss, do you have a cushy job, are your kids in school?

-The general rule of thumb is if you have a job waiting on the outside it may be better to sell back your leave, if you don't it may be better to take terminal leave.
+A general rule of thumb is if you have a job waiting on the outside it may be better to sell back your leave.
+If you don't it may be better to take terminal leave.

-Let's look at examples, say you are due to get out on September 1.
+Let's say you are due to get out on September 1.

-- If you sell back your leave you remain on active duty until September 1.
-You continue to work and draw a regular paycheck for July and August, then when you get out you get a check for almost $6,000 and walk into a job with a civilian paycheck.
+• If you sell back your leave, you remain on active duty until September 1.
+You continue to work and draw a regular paycheck for July and August, then when you get out you get a check a few thousand dollars and walk into a job with a civilian paycheck.
 You get a nice fat chunk of cash and are drawing a civilian salary.
 This way you probably get more money in total.

-- If you take terminal leave you will start leave June 26, draw your regular military pay for 2 months and on September 1, all the money stops since you are now out of the military.
-(Remember you earn 2.5 days of leave every month, so you will earn leave while you are on leave.
+• If you take terminal leave, you will start this leave on June 26 and draw your regular military pay for two months.
+On September 1, all the money stops since you are now out of the military.
+(Remember, you earn 2.5 days of leave every month, so you will earn leave while you are on leave.
 Pretty neat!
-That gives you 5 extra days of terminal leave that you can take.)
-During July and August you can be looking for work, or laying in the sun while you are getting that nice military paycheck and sleeping till noon.
-Hopefully in 2 months you will have either found a job or will maybe be using your GI Bill to go to school, so when the military paycheck stops you will have another source of income.
+That gives you five extra days of terminal leave that you can take.)
+During July and August you can be looking for work, or lying in the sun while you are getting that nice military paycheck and sleeping till noon.
+Hopefully in two months you will have either found a job or will maybe be using your GI Bill to go to school, so when the military paycheck stops you will have another source of income.

 The choices may be a bit complicated, but with a little planning and thought you can choose the option that is best for you.